rudyvdbrink/autohpsearch/README.md

 A Python package for automatic hyperparameter tuning of machine learning models for cross-sectional data.
 AutoHPSearch simplifies the process of hyperparameter optimization for various machine learning models by providing a unified interface to tune hyperparameters across multiple model types.

-The search space is navigated with either grid or random search.
-The latter is faster but provides a less comprehensive coverage of the search space.
+The search space is navigated with grid, random, or bayesian search.
+Random search is faster but provides a less comprehensive coverage of the search space.
 CUDA-enabled computing for neural network implementations is included.

 ## Installation